0lucasmoura/postgres_data_modeling/README.md

 ## How the DB could be used

-Any data analyst of Sparkify could run these queri
+Any data analyst of Sparkify could run these queries to retrieve some intesresting meaningful data that could answer some questions and bring forth some good insights.

 ---

-#1 qtt of paid users vs free users and its proportion
+#1 How many paid users vs free users we have??
 ```sql
 SELECT Count(user_id),
        Trunc(Count(user_id) * 100.0 / Sum(Count(*)) OVER(), 3) AS percentage,